-The Monteverdi Choir brings its ‘extraordinary class’ (Leipziger Volkszeitung) to Mozart’s final masterpiece, the Requiem Mass in D minor, with acclaimed Spanish conductor Pablo Heras-Casado making his MCO debut.
+The Monteverdi Choir brought its ‘extraordinary class’ (Leipziger Volkszeitung) to Mozart’s final masterpiece, with acclaimed Spanish conductor Pablo Heras-Casado making his MCO debut, also conducting Schubert's Fifth Symphony and Bach's motet ‘Singet dem Herrn’

 interval